Compare

 Is USourceControl really a Perforce replacement for game projects?

 Yes.
-It supports the two things Perforce is famous for in game dev — very large files and many small binary assets — without the operational overhead.
-If your studio uses Perforce primarily for its locking and large-file workflows, USourceControl covers that ground as a fully managed service.
+It supports the two things Perforce is famous for in game dev, very large files and many small binary assets, without the operational overhead.
+If your studio uses Perforce primarily for its locking and large-file workflows, USourceControl covers that ground with no server to run and nothing to set up.
+You also keep the reason many studios chose Perforce in the first place: your unreleased game stays private, on storage only your team can reach, with every version saved.

 Can I migrate my existing Perforce depot to USourceControl?